This site is intended for US healthcare professionals only

 How to take CABOMETYX1

 • Withhold CABOMETYX for at least 3 weeks prior to elective surgery, including dental surgery.
-Do not administer CABOMETYX for at least 2 weeks after major surgery and until adequate wound healing is observed
+Do not administer CABOMETYX for at least 2 weeks after major surgery and until adequate wound healing is observed, to reduce the risk of hemorrhage

 • Do not substitute CABOMETYX tablets with cabozantinib capsules